 Recipient sites should provide a snug fit for the grafts to prevent excessive coagulum formation between the grafts and the walls of the recipient site (which may inhibit proper oxygenation) and to hold it securely in place during post-op washing.
 However, it should not be so small that its insertion into the site is difficult or traumatic.1

 Numerous instruments have been developed to create recipient sites.
-The main aspect to consider in choosing one is its diameter.
+The main aspect to consider in choosing one is its diameter. ((Arnold J. Mini-blades and a mini-blade handle for hair transplantation.
+Am J Cosm Surg 1997;14:195–200.))
 Although there are many viable options, the following are used by many practitioners:

 - 21-gauge hypodermic needle for one-hair follicular unit grafts